beckym223/manual_work/E6_long_edited.md

 board procedure, controls over foreign trade generally became more restrictive and com- plex over the next two decades, both in
-'7 See Raul Prebisch ( 1984) for the argument.
-It can be argued that, with uniform incentives, import substitution would have taken place first in those industries with least comparative disadvantage.
-In fact, the use of import li- censing and prohibitions meant that rates of protection were not uniform even across import-competing activities.
-In addition, monopoly power in the domestic market was conferred to domestic producers, so that profitability hinged more on the price elasticity of the demand curve than on producers' abilities to reduce costs and compete with imports.
-8 Agricultural protection in Japan, Europe, and the United States may have contributed somewhat to this re- sult.
-But in most developing countries, the demand for food was growing more rapidly than the supply (as pro- ducer prices were suppressed relative to the prices of in- dustrial goods) and, thus, the supply (demand) curve for exports (imports) of agricultural commodities was shift- ing down (up) (see Krueger, 1990 p.
-95).

 ### ---Economics-1997-0-08.txt---